 When I visited, it was the winter season, with markets and people hurrying up to buy the last presents.
 However, regardless of the time of the year Nikolaiquartier is always a vibrant destination for high-end luxury shopping or food.
 Unfortunately, this time I didn't have time to visit one of my favourite restaurants in this city, Saliba, where I always stop for a taste of the Middle Eastern cuisine.
 But, there will be a next time, no worries.
 If you want to grab a snack on the way to the port, I recommend Amber cafe, on Schaarsteinswegsbrücke street, with delicious pastry and an elegant ambiance.

 Hamburg is also called the 'Venice of the North', for its many bridges over the Elbe, connecting especially old industrial warehouses and buildings that nowadays often host hubs of creativity and family businesses.
-Out of the many city bridges, the best for a great view over the city architecture are Mahatma Gandhi Bridge and Wilhelminer Bridge
+Out of the many city bridges, the best for a great view over the city architecture are Mahatma Gandhi Bridge and Wilhelminer Bridge.

 All the ports look sad in the winter, but the small white boats floating on the water bring more dynamism to the grey landscape.
 As it wasn't cold enough, the area was full of people especially children, running back and forth around.